ASK: Adaptive Self-improving Knowledge Framework for Audio Text Retrieval: Full Results for Local Interaction Strategy

 \section{Full Results for Local Interaction Strategy}

-This section provides the complete retrieval results for our experiments on the local, token-level interaction baseline, including both Audio-to-Text (A2T) and Text-to-Audio (T2A) directions.
-The main A2T results and their analysis are presented in the main paper.
-Table~\ref{tab:full_local_results} presents the full comparison.
+This section provides the complete retrieval results for our experiments on the local, token-level interaction baselines, including both Audio-to-Text and Text-to-Audio directions.
+Table~\ref{tab:full_local_results} presents the full comparison against both the FLAM and GPA architectures.

-As demonstrated in the second half of Table~\ref{tab:full_local_results}, the ASK framework consistently improves upon the baseline in the Text-to-Audio retrieval direction as well.
-On AudioCaps, ASK$^+$ achieves the highest R@1 score, improving the baseline by 1.0\% absolute.
-On Clotho, the ASK$^*$ variant delivers the strongest R@1 performance with a significant gain of 1.2\% absolute.
+As demonstrated in Table~\ref{tab:full_local_results}, ASK consistently outpaces both baselines across all metrics in the Text-to-Audio retrieval direction as well.
+When compared to the stronger GPA baseline, ASK$^+$ achieves the highest R@1 score on AudioCaps, yielding a 1.0\% absolute improvement, which translates to a substantial 2.0\% margin over FLAM.
+On Clotho, the ASK$^*$ variant delivers the strongest R@1 performance with a significant gain of 1.2\% absolute over GPA, and a notable 2.5\% absolute advantage over FLAM.
 These results confirm that the benefits of our proposed mechanisms are symmetric, enhancing both retrieval directions and validating the overall effectiveness of the ASK framework on fine-grained architectures.